EXCLUSIVE-Lebanon's leaders warned in July about explosives at port - documents

 Lebanese government quits amid fury over Beirut blast

-(Additional reporting by Nadia El Gowely and Ghaida Ghantous; Editing by David Clarke)
+(Additional reporting by Nadia El Gowely and Ghaida Ghantous; Editing by David Clarke and Giles Elgood)

 ((thomas.perry@thomsonreuters.com; Reuters Messaging: thomas.perry.reuters.com@reuters.net))